 Who determines spending?
 Check-off spending is determined by the producer Council.
 The Council is elected by provincial cattle industry associations.
 Ministry of Agriculture staff is also appointed to serve on the Council.

 How much money?
 Collections vary as to the size of the cattle herd and the number of cattle marketed.
-The CIDC fund currently tends to be about $700,000 per year, with matching funds triggered from the Beef Cattle Industry Trust, $1.9 million is available on an annual basis.
+The CIDC fund currently tends to be about $1.2 million per year.

 Who gets it?
 Provincial cattle industry associations can apply for project funding support.